 Don't Combine Out-of-Scale Elements

-A miniature bridge with a big boulder, for instance.
-It's just wrong.
+Proportion is a key element of Japanese garden design.
+A miniature bridge with a big boulder, for instance, is just wrong!

 07 of 11